constantmethod/constantmethod.github.io/video_flow.md

-# My general video analysis workflow
+# General video analysis workflow

 Starting at the point of having video recorded on a camera, my workflow tends to look something like this (though it depends a bit on what my research goal is):